-The first female American astronaut was member of a sorority, and the first female U.S. senator had joined a Greek club as well.
-Another interesting statistic is that the percentage of college graduation among Greeks is more than 20% that that of non-Greeks.
+The first female American astronaut was a member of a sorority, and the first female U.S. senator had joined a Greek club as well.
+Another interesting statistic is that the percentage of college graduation among Greeks is more than 20% than that of non-Greeks.
 Now this leads to the obvious question:

 Is being a member of a sorority or fraternity increasing your chances to become successful?

 In America, we see that almost ten million college students have joined a Greek organization.
 Regardless whether they became a member just to make friends or go to parties, or to become active in community activities or charity work, to get better-looking resumes, or strengthen their leadership skills, they all have one thing in common: they want to actively change some aspects of their lives.